Do You Need a New Jersey Elder Care Attorney to Represent You in a Probate Case Involving a Trust or Will Contest?

 Failure to Account by Executor, Trustee, Power of Attorney and Guardian

-The court will order fiduciaries to prepare an accounting unless all of the beneficiaries agree to waive such an accounting.
-If the executor or trustee has failed to keep estate property separate from their own, a breach of their fiduciary duty is presumed and a court will compel an accounting by them.
+The court will order fiduciaries to prepare an accounting unless all the beneficiaries agree to waive such an accounting.
+If the executor or trustee has failed to keep estate property separate from their own, a breach of their fiduciary duty is presumed, and a court will compel an accounting by them.